This post may contain affiliate links, meaning I may get a small monetary kickback. More info

 But on the other hand, a lot of things are easier said than done.

-It took me a few months to spin my attitude around about my blog.
+It took me a few months to spin around my attitude around about my blog.
 I was always waiting for the right time to start posting regularly.
 To start consistently commenting on other people's blogs.
 Sure, you can spit content out and hope people come to you, but sitting in a blog silo will get you nowhere.

 The truth of the matter?
 I was making excuses for myself.